iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `WebSlope` (if set):
   - must be greater or equal to zero
   - must be less than ninety degrees
-  - `WebOuterSlopeHeight` must be less or equal to half `FlangeInnerFaceLength`
+  - `WebOuterSlopeHeight` must be less or equal to `FlangeInnerFaceLength`
+  - `WebOuterSlopeHeight` must be less or equal to `WebThickness`
   - `WebInnerSlopeHeight` must be less or equal to half `WebSpacing`

 ![TTShape (only mandatory properties)](media/ProfilePictures/TTShape1.png)